Courses Available Online, Virtually and Classroom

 During this stage of the assessment process, you will be asked to draw upon personal experiences.
 It is designed, more or less, to help you promote yourself.
 You will be asked to reflect on your personal or work life, demonstrating your leadership and communication skills.

 You will receive a recommended word count for each response to instil a concise writing style.
 We recommend you begin attempting to write concisely before you start the assessment process.
-Writing concisely helps remove the clutter from your answers and cut directly to the point.
+Writing concisely helps remove the clutter from your answers and cuts directly to the point.
 This means that you should try to include as much detail as possible.
 However, it is your choice what details you should include.

 Ensure you discuss how you have improved any skills mentioned over time.
 Display how these skills have strengthened and contributed to your ability to lead effectively.